John Griesbach: Life

 Griesbach was born in Windsor, Berkshire, on 20 June 1798, the eldest son of Justin Christian Griesbach, cellist in Queen Charlotte's band, and nephew of Friedrich Griesbach, the oboe player.
 He studied music under his uncle, George Leopold Jacob Griesbach, and at 12 years of age was appointed cellist in the Queen's band.
 He then studied for some years under Friedrich Kalkbrenner.

 On the breaking up of the Queen's band at her death he came to London, and appeared at concerts as a pianist.
-In 1822 he composed a symphony, and a capriccio for piano and orchestra, and shortly afterwards a second symphony for the Philharmonic Society.
+In 1822 he composed a symphony, and a capriccio for piano and orchestra, and shortly afterwards a second symphony (op.
+23, 1833) for the Philharmonic Society.
 Although he was after this time principally engaged in tuition, he found time to produce numerous compositions of various kinds.
 He was also interested in astronomy, painting in water colours, entomology and mathematics.

 He was fourteen times a director of the Philharmonic Society.
 He died on 9 January 1875.